Avanade/Beef/docs/Entity-Property-Config-Xml.md

 Property | Description
 -|-
-`DataCosmosMapper` | The Cosmos property `Mapper` class name where `Entity.AutoImplement` is selected.
-A `Mapper` is used to map a data source value to/from a .NET complex `Type` (i.e. class with one or more properties).
 `DataCosmosIgnore` | Indicates whether the property should be ignored (excluded) from the Cosmos `Mapper` generated output.

 <br/>